shashwatmaharjan/brain-hemisphere-segmentation-tool/readme.md

 python3 scripts/main.py
    ```

+2. Use the GUI to segment the brain hemispheres and correct any artifacts.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.